 Student Path article, “Community Service: A Dozen Ways to Do It!”

 Use the article “Community Service: A Dozen Ways to Do It!” from Student Paths to spark discussion and interest in community service.

 - Why do we do community service?

 - How do volunteers benefit from community service?

 - How does society depend upon and benefit from community service?

 Students may be slow to answer this question and may know that it fulfills a requirement, but seek deeper answers as to why we need people to serve the community; how service is beneficial to both the volunteer and person in need; and a collection of common examples of community service as reference in further discussion.

-Ask for 4 student volunteers with these roles (2 minutes):
+Ask for four student volunteers with these roles (2 minutes):

-Take detailed notes on computer to save for later.
+- Take detailed notes on the computer to save for later.

 Read and Brainstorm Ideas for Community Service (10-30 minutes):